vincentgiraud/react-ui-builder/README.md

 There is one more restrictions for Reflux files: if you want to see source code of Actions and Store classes of component, please give them the same name as component has plus suffix Action and Store.
 For example see the source code which was created by the builder.

+### Publishing your project into Builder's Gallery

+To publish project into the Gallery you have to create an account.
+Find in navigation bar 'Login' link, enter login and password and email of your account on Sign Up form.
+Now you are eligible to publish projects into gallery.
+To do this, please open your project, go to main menu (left side bar) and select 'Publish project' option.